 County crime totals and "raw data"-Crime in the United States offers crime data from local and county law enforcement agencies in separate tables.
-These data, which are also presented individually within a county (Crime by County), and other 2017 "raw data" from the UCR Program's master files will be available sometime after the release of the 2017 publication.
-For more information, contact the FBI's Criminal Justice Information Services Division via e-mail at crimestatsinfo@fbi.gov.
+These data, which are also presented individually within a county (Crime by County), and other 2018 "raw data" from the UCR Program's master files will be available sometime after the release of the 2018 publication.
+For more information, contact the FBI's Criminal Justice Information Services Division at https://forms.fbi.gov/assistance-with-uniform-crime-statistics-information.